Energising the renewable energy market.

 Realised a 247% month-over-month increase in log ins, with 56% of users logging in more than once

 Harnessing the power of wind

 Wind is in plentiful supply, which is why it is the world’s second largest renewable energy source, behind hydropower.
 Today, there is unprecedented demand for wind turbines to collect and convert wind energy into electricity that benefits communities worldwide.

 Like other things, wind turbines need to be maintained.
 Components are worn over time and must be replaced.
 Identifying and accessing the right replacement parts has traditionally been a time-consuming process for maintenance teams, requiring hours of research and supplier negotiation.
 Vestas’s own figures showed that, in a best-case scenario, it involved seven people in six departments and weeks to procure a part.
-It's not only inefficient and costly, but downtime can threaten energy supply security.
+It isn't only inefficient and costly, but downtime can threaten energy supply security.

 “Vestas wanted to create an online marketplace for the wind industry that connects buyers and suppliers of spare parts on a single digital platform,” says Jill Ashley Brandt, CEO at Covento, the new technology and marketplace solution launched by Vestas.
 “The goal was to significantly reduce the time and complexity to procure parts.”

 The first 18 months of the Covento project, however, were marked by development setbacks.
 To get it back on track, Vestas brought in Brandt.
 Previously global head of growth and strategy at Amazon Business and head of business development and strategy for Amazon Pay, Brandt knew a lot about marketplaces and also had extensive experience in the energy sector.
 Brandt could see the potential and was excited to put together a commerce strategy that would eliminate obstacles in cost-effectively maintaining powerful wind turbines.